hatemfaheem/ai-story-generator/README.md

 # ai-story-generator
-Generate stories using AI
+Generate stories using AI.
 From text to story (pdf and video).

+Example videos can be found here: https://www.youtube.com/@ai-story

+A sample story can be found under _stories, raw content, `final_video.mp4` and `final_story.pdf`

 ## Prerequisuites